-The retrofit programs in Toronto are coordinated by staff in the Environment & Energy Division.
-There is one (1) dedicated FT staff member who coordinates the HELP program, with other staff members providing support with escalated customer service issues, file review and reporting.
+The retrofit programs in Toronto are coordinated by staff in the Environment & Energy Division and the Housing Secretariat.
+There is one (1) dedicated FT staff member who coordinates the HELP program with other staff members providing support with escalated customer service issues, file review and reporting.
 Staff from other divisions, including legal and revenue services, among others, are also involved at various points of application approval.